Pipeline: Water

 Examples of significant water pipelines in South Australia are the Morgan-Whyalla pipeline (completed 1944) and Mannum-Adelaide pipeline (completed 1955) pipelines, both part of the larger Snowy Mountains scheme.

-There are two Los Angeles, California aqueducts, the Owens Valley aqueduct (completed 1913) and the Second Los Angeles Aqueduct (completed 1970) which also include extensive use of pipelines.
+Two Los Angeles, California aqueducts, the Owens Valley aqueduct (completed 1913) and the Second Los Angeles Aqueduct (completed 1970), include extensive use of pipelines.

 The Great Manmade River of Libya supplies 3.68 e6m3 of water each day to Tripoli, Benghazi, Sirte, and several other cities in Libya.
 The pipeline is over 2800 km long, and is connected to wells tapping an aquifer over 500 m underground.

 Other systems

 District heating

 District heating or teleheating systems consist of a network of insulated feed and return pipes which transport heated water, pressurized hot water, or sometimes steam to the customer.
 While steam is hottest and may be used in industrial processes due to its higher temperature, it is less efficient to produce and transport due to greater heat losses.
 Heat transfer oils are generally not used for economic and ecological reasons.
 The typical annual loss of thermal energy through distribution is around 10%, as seen in Norway's district heating network.

 District heating pipelines are normally installed underground, with some exceptions.
 Within the system, heat storage may be installed to even out peak load demands.
 Heat is transferred into the central heating of the dwellings through heat exchangers at heat substations, without mixing of the fluids in either system.